 Students who fully engage with and complete this program, have the ability to walk away with new skills and changed behaviors.
 They now have the confidence to execute new strategies for their academic and personal success.

-of students, on average, return to an RIT degree-bearing program the following term
+of students, on average, remain at RIT the term following CRP

 of those who return remain in good standing at RIT one year later

 The program was extremely helpful and taught me a lot of very useful skills that I can use for the rest of my academic career.